1. K-State home

 .060 Placing a Hold on Student Records for Non-Payment

-If a student's account becomes past due (with a balance of $25 or more), a hold may be placed on the student's records to prevent the issuance of a transcript and/or diploma.
+If a student's account becomes delinquent with a balance of $2,000 or more that is over 120 days past due, a hold may be placed on the student's records to prevent future enrollment at Kansas State University.
 Departments or colleges are required to send any monies owed to the Cashiers and Student Accounts Office to ensure the charges are added to the primary student account in KSIS.

 • Any hold or removal of a hold is posted to KSIS by the Cashiers and Student Accounts Office.
 Once the charges have been applied to the student's account, the originating department or college should no longer be involved in the collection of the outstanding charges.